 How California’s Wine Industry Survived Drought and Wildfire (and Keeps Pouring On)

-I’ve always thought there’s something magical about California’s wine country.
-The rolling hills, endless vineyards, those sunsets that make you want to stay forever.
-But what a lot of people don’t realize?
-Behind that beauty is a wine industry that’s been fighting for its life (literally) against droughts, wildfires, and all kinds of climate curveballs.
+I’ve always thought there’s something magical about California’s wine country, which was why I had visited it yearly for a decade.
+The rolling hills, endless vineyards, and those beautiful orange sunsets make you want to stay forever.
+But what a lot of people don’t realize is that behind that beauty is a wine industry that’s been fighting for its life (literally) against droughts, wildfires, and all kinds of climate curveballs.

-If you’ve ever sipped a glass of Chardonnay, there’s a solid chance it came from California.
+If you’re not a sommelier, you might not realize that if you’ve ever sipped a glass of Chardonnay, there’s a solid chance it came from California.
 The state produces over 80% of all U.S. wine.
 It’s the fourth-largest wine producer in the entire world, right behind Italy, France, and Spain.
+Yes, that’s the state, not the USA.

 And it’s not just Napa or Sonoma.
 California’s wine regions stretch from Mendocino to Santa Barbara, covering over 600,000 acres of vineyards.

-But for the past decade (or honestly, longer), this whole wine empire has been under threat from two big enemies: wildfires anddd drought.
+But for the past decade (or honestly, longer), this whole wine empire has been under threat from two big enemies: wildfires anddd the lovely bastard’s cousin: drought.

 Let’s talk about the fires

 The wildfires in California haven’t just been scary, they’ve been absolutely devastating for vineyards.
 You probably remember headlines about the 2017 and 2020 fires in Napa and Sonoma.
 Entire wineries burned down.
-Vineyards scorched.
-Winemakers forced to evacuate.
-I was in Calistoga in 2017, and I can tell you it was an insane life experience!
+Vineyards scorched to high hell.
+Winemakers forced to evacuate and some died in the chaos of carbon dioxide and fermentation tanks.
+As I mentioned at the start of this, I was in Calistoga in 2017, and I can tell you it was an insane life experience!

 But even vineyards that didn’t burn faced a sneaky problem: smoke taint.

 Basically, when grapes are exposed to wildfire smoke, they absorb compounds that make the wine taste… off.
-Think ashtray vibes.
+Think ashtray vibes if you’re even old enough to know what an ash tray is.
 Not ideal.

 Some winemakers had to dump entire harvests because the grapes were too smoky.
-Others got creative…using smoke-tainted grapes for stronger, smokier blends or rosé instead of reds (since shorter skin contact reduces the smoke flavor).
+Others got creative using smoke-tainted grapes for stronger, smokier blends or rosé instead of reds (since shorter skin contact reduced the smoke flavor).

 A lot of wineries invested in testing labs to check grapes for smoke taint before bothering to harvest.
-Some started picking earlier to avoid later-season smoke exposure.
+Some even started picking earlier to avoid later-season smoke exposure.
+Not a horrible idea in my opinion, I like that Old World style of less sugar and more acid personally.

-And a few even installed wind machines and water sprayers to literally blow or wash smoke off their vineyards.
-How wild is that?
+A few even installed wind machines and water sprayers to literally blow or wash smoke off their vineyards.
+High-tech.

 And then there’s the drought

 As if fire wasn’t enough, California’s been in a megadrought for years.
-Water allocations for farmers have been slashed.
-Reservoirs are at historic lows.
-And grapevines?
-They’re thirsty little plants.
+Water allocations for farmers have been absolutely slashed at this point.
+Reservoirs are at historic lows, and grapevines are thirsty little plants.

-But here’s the twist: wine grapes actually do okay with less water…up to a point.
+But here’s the twist you might not have seen coming: wine grapes actually do okay with less water, up to a point.
 In fact, stressed vines (vines that don’t get much water) can produce grapes with more concentrated flavors.
-Some winemakers like that.
+Some winemakers actually like that.

-But too little water?
-And the vines start shutting down.
+But too little water and the vines start shutting down.
 Grapes get smaller, yields drop, sugar levels spike too fast.
-It’s a delicate balance.
+It’s a delicate balance that I, personally, am glad I’m not in charge of.
+I have enough issues with my one Riesling grape vine that I’ve had for over a decade.

-A lot of vineyards have shifted to dry farming…growing grapes without irrigation, relying only on natural rainfall.
+A lot of vineyards have shifted to dry farming, which is growing grapes without irrigation, relying only on natural rainfall.
 This produces lower yields but super intense grapes.
 Others are switching to drought-resistant rootstocks or training vines to grow deeper roots.

 And some wineries are even experimenting with alternative grape varieties that can handle heat and drought better than traditional Cabernet or Pinot Noir.
-Ever heard of Tempranillo?
-Grenache?
+Ever heard of Tempranillo or Grenache?
 They’re gaining popularity for exactly this reason.

 Adapting, innovating, surviving

-It’s been a constant dance of adaptation.
+It’s been a constant dance of adaptation and flexibility.
 Some winemakers are building underground storage tanks to save water.
 Others are installing solar panels and microgrids to stay powered during wildfire blackouts.

 Some are moving vineyards to higher elevations or cooler coastal areas to escape heatwaves.
 A few have started harvesting at night to avoid sun damage and keep grapes cool.